 Committed Pig

-Pork roll sandwich with waffle fries.
-Photo courtesy of the Committed Pig
+Pork roll sandwich at Committed Pig

 Burgers rule at the Committed Pig—there are a dozen to choose from.
 Also popular are the grilled cheese sandwiches, egg dishes, pancakes, pork roll sandwiches and a kids menu.
+BYO.

 Famished Frog

-This craft beer bar, with live music Fridays and Saturdays, offers burgers, flatbreads, wings, salads, entrées and daily specials.
+This craft beer bar, with live music on Fridays and Saturdays, offers burgers, flatbreads, wings, salads, entrées and daily specials.
 It adjoins with Hops, which offers an even wider selection of craft beers along with a smaller menu.

 Grasshopper off the Green

 A classic Irish pub, Grasshopper off the Green has a bar and flatscreens downstairs and a dining room upstairs.
-Menu highlights include shepherd’s pie, bangers & mash, fish & chips, plus quesadillas, salads and American dishes.
+Menu highlights include shepherd’s pie, bangers & mash, and fish & chips, plus quesadillas, salads and American dishes.

 Jockey Hollow Bar & Kitchen